ramojus/mellifluous.nvim/README.md

                 cyan = nil,
             },
-            light = { -- light variant of the color set -- same fields as in dark variant
+            light = { -- light variant of the color set -- same keys as in dark variant
             },
         }
     }